 How to Write an IT Consulting Business Plan

 Typically, business plans need to be written with banks and investors at top-of-mind, and small businesses generally need start-up funding to get up and running.
 When writing a business plan for your consultancy, you want to land on something in the middle.

 Although consultants setting up their own business might not need much funding, it’s still essential to include in-depth financial components in your business plan – not only to clarify your business’s finances but also to help you understand your business’s potential risks and rewards.

-1. Identify your target market and sector analysis
+1. Identify the target market and sector analysis for your consulting businsess

 Take time to assess your new target market analysis while deciding on your consultancy pricing ranges.
 You could use the market data to adjust your consultancy price points to suit your potential customers better.
 You will also need to distinguish who your customers are and where to find them – in the form of target market segmentation.
 Once you’ve gathered all the relevant information you can about your customers, you can then make a plan to market to them.

-2. Define your business objectives and USP (unique selling proposition)
+2. Define your consulting business objectives and USP (unique selling proposition)

-A USP (unique selling proposition) is a summary of what makes your business unique and valuable to your target market.
+A USP (unique selling proposition) summarizes what makes your business unique and valuable to your target market.
 It answers the question: How do your business services benefit your clients better than anyone else can?
 A USP can provide a great deal of clarity to your business plan, defining your most important business goals in one powerful sentence.
-Also be sure to outline your business objectives - specific steps you need to take in order to fulfill your goals.
+Also, be sure to outline your business objectives – specific steps you need to take to fulfill your goals.

 3. Estimate and plan startup expenses and assets, including equipment

 Like your business plan, estimating your startup costs is part of building a roadmap for your business.
 Having even a rough estimate can help you avoid unnecessary risks and stay on track during more volatile months.
 Consider your start-up expenses and assets.
 Depending on whether you are setting up a remote or in-person consulting business, you will need to take into account the expense.